bloomberg/trino/plugin/trino-opa/README.md

 - `operation` (string): operation being performed
 - `resource` (object, nullable): information about the object being operated upon
 - `targetResource` (object, nullable): information about the _new object_ being created, if applicable
+- `filterResources` (list of objects, nullable): used only for batch mode
 - `grantee` (object, nullable): grantee of a grant operation
 - `grantor` (object, nullable): grantor in a grant operation